Excerpt from Dougly of Selby-Dale, a novel in progress.

 “I have to run around with the sweaty guys.”

-Doug interrupts to re-start the sci-fi topic, rubbing his belly and pontificating.
+Dougly’s father interrupts, rubbing his belly and pontificating on the latest episode of a favorite sci-fi TV show.
 Miles casts his eyes across the table—his coat is sandwiched near the bottom of the chair—and looks over to the front door, opening to let in another snow-capped family.
 He flips over the menu and taps a calendar of specials; the day of the week had slipped his mind.
 He shrinks below the menu, hoping the waiter will not notice him.

 The blizzard pounds on Guido’s windows and inspires a collective “ooh.”
 Dougly hears Miles’ stomach grumble.